Skip to content

 What's the difference between an EPIRB and a PLB?

 The EPIRB is registered to the boat (and can be Cat.
 1 with automatic float-free); the PLB is registered to a person, compact, manual activation.
 Both transmit on 406 MHz to Cospas-Sarsat satellites.
-Many boats carry both.
+Many boats have both.

 Category 1 or 2?